cBournhonesque/lightyear/example_issues.md

 # Network visibility

-Host-client: inputs don't work on the host.k
+Host-client: inputs don't work on the host.

 # Priority